SergioUdave/SergioUdave/README.md

-- I’m @SergioUdave
+- I am: Sergio Udave
-- I'm studying Computer Science with a concentration in Software Engineering at SNHU
+- Studying: Computer Science with a concentration in Software Engineering at SNHU
-- I'm expected to graduate in June, 2023
+- Graduating: June, 2023
-- You can reach me at serg.udave@gmail.com
+- Contact Me: serg.udave@gmail.com

 <!---
 SergioUdave/SergioUdave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.